Guide to Better Master Ancient Symbols of Strength and Perseverance

 The golden eagle is a symbol of strength because it is a massive, powerful bird of prey that does not have any natural predators.
 As a result, they can hunt and kill much larger animals than themselves, like deer, sheep, and wolves.

-Because of their fearsome nature, golden eagles represent strength, courage, fierceness, and immortality across various cultures.
 The messenger of God, is one of its known role.
 For the Ancient Egyptians, the bird was a symbol of Ra, and for the Greeks, a symbol of Zeus.

 Greek Symbols of Strength